n3rdh4x0r/n3rdh4x0r.github.io/content/blog/hello-world.md

   - /posts/hello-world
 ---

-I'm a .NET developer by trade, so let's say hello in C#!
+let's say hello in C#!

 ```csharp
 using System;